seailz/Framework/README.md

 ```

 ## Build Configuration
-Add this to your build configuration for this to work correctly.
+Add this to your build configuration for this to work correctly!
 ```xml
 <configuration>
   <relocations>